Abu Zubaydah: Legal status

 Less than one month after Zubaydah's capture, Justice Department officials said Zubaydah was "a near-ideal candidate for a tribunal trial".
 Several months later in 2002, US officials said there was "no rush" to try Zubaydah via military commission.

 At his Combatant Status Review Tribunal in 2007, Zubaydah said he was told that the CIA realized he was not significant.

 "They told me, 'Sorry, we discover that you are not Number 3, not a partner, not even a fighter, said Zubaydah, speaking in broken English, according to the new transcript of a Combatant Status Review Tribunal held at the U.S. military prison in Guantanamo Bay, Cuba.

 Abu Zubaydah's lawyers, including Joseph Margulies and George Brent Mickum IV, filed a lawsuit in July 2008 challenging his detention at Guantanamo Bay detention camps after the Boumediene v.
 Bush ruling.
 The judge overseeing the case, Richard W. Roberts, failed to rule on any motions related to the case, even the preliminary ones.
 This led Zubaydah's lawyers to file a motion asking Judge Roberts to recuse himself for nonfeasance in January 2015.
 On March 16, 2016, Roberts retired early from the federal bench, citing unspecified health issues.

+In January 2025, a group of experts from the United Nations called for Zubaydah's immediate release, including the "exceptional" request that he receive a presidential pardon.

 The U.S. government has not officially charged Zubaydah with any crimes.
 The Senate Intelligence Committee report on CIA torture reported that Zubaydah's CIA interrogators wanted him to "remain in isolation and incommunicado for the remainder of his life."